+Animal Care and Husbandry at the University of Connecticut

 On arrival at UCONN, the water temperature of the bag is measured, and the squid are allowed to acclimate to the aquarium seawater temperature in the bags (open to air circulation) before release.
 Acclimation is conducted over a 2 h period with 200-300 ml water exchange every 20-30 min.

 Almost all squid survive shipment, but a 10% loss within the first week is not unusual.
 The mortality may be attributed to stress of capture, transport, or failure to acclimate to captivity, or age of animal.